 Brainstorming By Yourself

 Now I realize that the software is meant for you to use ONE style of interview, but if you're looking to come up with good questions, I can see where spitting out multiple versions of the interview might help you spotlight questions that really spur other questions that aren't in the software.
-Now I realize the “Show notes” and other templates are meant to come from one template not multiple ones.
+Now I realize the “Show notes” and other templates are meant to come from one template, not multiple ones.
 So if you mix and match questions, you are somewhat shooting yourself in the foot, and will have to mix and match to make the additional messages.

-On the other hand if one style of questions gives you everything you need, you are golden.
+On the other hand if one style of question gives you everything you need, you are golden.
 In watching a webinar for the software they made a great point.
 In some cases (for the person who hates to write) it's easier to edit than create.

 Going Down the List Of Tools